sonereker/simple-auth/README.md

 docker-compose up
 ```

-will build and start these containers;
+to build and start these containers;

 - `grpc_server`
 - `http_server`